-- An estimate of hours per week devoted by the non-degreed spouse to household and family responsibilities, including parenting, in excess of hours he or she would have devoted if the other spouse were not pursuing the degree. - Comments regarding the extent to which the normal companionship that generally prevails between spouses was unavailable due to the pursuit of the advanced degree. - Comments regarding the degree to which, if any, the non-degreed spouse subordinated his or her career aspirations to allow the degree holder to pursue his or hers.
-Please be specific and indicate the future plans concerning fulfilling postponed aspirations and the related costs and probable timetable. - Educational background and employment history, if any, of the degree holder prior to the pursuit of advanced degree.
-Please specify the annual earnings of any such employment. - Copies of tax returns and financial statements of the degree holder's practice for each year since the practice was commenced. - If the degree holder did not start a practice immediately after becoming licensed, please provide his or her employment history, including annual income, since he or she become licensed.
+- An estimate of hours per week the non-degreed spouse devoted to household and other family responsibilities, including parenting, in excess of the hours such spouse would have devoted to such responsibilities if the other spouse were not pursuing the advanced degree and professional training. - Comments on the extent to which the normal companionship generally existing between spouses was unavailable due to pursuit of advanced degree and professional training. - Extent to which, if any, the non-degreed spouse subordinated his or her career aspirations to allow the other to pursue his or hers.
+Please specify the future plans regarding such postponed career aspirations, including the timetable for same. - Copies of federal income tax returns of the degreed spouse's practice for each year since commencement of the practice. - If the degreed spouse did not start a practice immediately on being licensed to so, please provide his or her employment history, including annual income, since he or she became licensed to practice.